Azure-Samples/rag-data-openai-python-promptflow/README.md

 ``` bash
 python -m evaluation.evaluate_completeness  --evaluation-name completeness_evals_contoso_retail  --dataset-path=./evaluation/evaluation_dataset.jsonl --cot
 ```
-To run safety evaluations, you need to first simulate adversarial datasets (or provide your own) and then evaluate your copilot on the datasets.
+To run safety evaluations, you need to 1) simulate adversarial datasets (or provide your own) and 2) evaluate your copilot on the datasets.

-To simulate, run evaluation/simulate_and_evaluate_online_endpoints.ipynb with step-by-step explanations.
-The notebook requires a deployed endpoint of a copilot application, for which you can deploy the local copilot_flow by jumping to **Step 6** or supply your own application endpoint.
+1. To simulate, run evaluation/simulate_and_evaluate_online_endpoints.ipynb with step-by-step explanations.
+The notebook requires a deployed endpoint of a copilot application, for which you can either deploy the local copilot_flow (see **Step 6**) or supply your own application endpoint, and fill in the configuration in the notebook.
 The simulator calls will generate a baseline and a jailbreak dataset for built-in content harm metrics, which will be saved to local `adv_qa_pairs.jsonl` and `adv_qa_jailbreak_pairs.jsonl`.
 Learn more about our built-in safety metrics [here](https://learn.microsoft.com/en-us/azure/ai-studio/concepts/evaluation-metrics-built-in?tabs=warning#risk-and-safety-metrics).

 > [!NOTE]
-> To measure defect rates on jailbreak attacks, compare the content harm defect rates on the baseline and the jailbreak dataset, and the differences in the defect rates constitute the defect rates for jailbreak attacks.
+> To measure defect rates on jailbreak attacks, compare the content harm defect rates on the baseline and the jailbreak datasets, and the differences in their defect rates constitute the defect rates for jailbreak attacks.
 That is, how likely your copilot will be jailbroken to surface harmful content if malicious prompts are injected into your already adversarial user queries.

-To evaluate your copilot, run this command to generate a safety evaluation on the baseline dataset for the four built-in content harm metrics (self-harm, violence, sexual, hate and unfairness).
+2. To evaluate your copilot, run this command to generate a safety evaluation on the baseline dataset for the four built-in content harm metrics (self-harm, violence, sexual, hate and unfairness).

 ``` bash
 python -m evaluation.evaluatesafetyrisks --evaluation-name safety_evals_contoso_retail  --dataset-path=./evaluation/adv_qa_pairs.jsonl
 ```

-This command generates a safety evaluation on the jailbreak dataset on the four metrics.
+Run this command to generate a safety evaluation on the jailbreak dataset on the four built-in content harm metrics (self-harm, violence, sexual, hate and unfairness).

 ``` bash
 python -m evaluation.evaluatesafetyrisks --evaluation-name safety_evals_contoso_retail_jailbreak  --dataset-path=./evaluation/adv_qa_jailbreak_pairs.jsonl